 - Will all the above be true for the next 15 or 20 years?

-The main way to prevent rehoming cats is to think thoroughly about the responsibilities that sharing your life with a cat entails.
+The main way to prevent rehoming cats is to think thoroughly about the responsibilities of sharing your life with a cat.

 When to Rehome a Cat?

 While the responsibility of taking a cat should be forever, there are a few circumstances where rehoming can be necessary.
 The reasons can range from the inability to continue caring for the cat to the owner's death, and a bunch of other reasons in between.